Dictionary of Revolutionary Marxism

 Founder of a mystical religious, philosophical

-idealist, and political sect in the Greek city-state of Croton (in Southern Italy).
+idealist, and political sect in the Greek city-state of Croton (in what is now Southern Italy).
 He had many strange ideas, including the notion that it was wicked to eat beans.
 Pythagoras was also very mystical about numbers.
 His numerological system identified the number four with justice, and he thought that the number ten was the “most perfect number” (in part because the numbers 1 through 4 add up to 10).
 He is said to have proclaimed that “all is number”, after supposedly being the first to discover that musical notes are related in a simple fashion to the relative lengths of the vibrating strings that produce them.
 The Pythagorean Theorem in geometry is also named after him, though it was known long before his time.

 In ancient times Pythagoras was considered a very wise man and eventually an important philosopher (by the followers of Plato, for example).
 But modern scholarship has pretty much shown that this hugely exaggerates his real role in intellectual history.
-His followers had the habit of attributing all wisdom, including their own ideas and discoveries, to Pythagoras, in much the same way that Christians do with Jesus, and that dogmatists within what should be the revolutionary science of Marxism do with Marx, Lenin and Mao.
+His followers had the habit of attributing all wisdom, including their own ideas and discoveries, to Pythagoras, in much the same way that Christians do with Jesus, and that dogmatists within what should be the revolutionary science of Marxism occasionally do with Marx, Lenin and Mao.

 See also below, and: Philosophical doggerel about Pythagoras.